 Gabriele Rausse’s Work at Monticello

 His family’s life revolved around the vineyard’s schedule, and soon, he felt compelled to try a new venture.
 Not wanting to leave winemaking entirely, Rausse began learning about Jefferson’s history and the wines he enjoyed.
 In doing so, he fell in love all over again.
-He began working at Monticello in 1995 and, to this day, is an integral part of its team.
-As the Director of Gardens and Grounds, Rausse oversees the vegetable gardens, orchards and woodlands, as well as the vineyards that replicate some of the varietals planted by Jefferson in 1807.
-He regularly gives garden talks and classroom workshops on viticulture as well.
+He began working at Monticello in 1995 and remained an integral part of its team until 2023.
+As the Director of Gardens and Grounds, Rausse oversaw the vegetable gardens, orchards and woodlands, as well as the vineyards that replicate some of the varietals planted by Jefferson in 1807.
+He regularly gave garden talks and classroom workshops on viticulture as well.

 Shortly after his arrival on the grounds, Rausse, along with Monticello historians and staff, planted and trellised 21 varietals of grapes.
 The team used the southern slope where Jefferson himself attempted to grow and produce Virginia’s first wines.
 Jefferson’s trip to Paris in the late 1700s exposed him to some of the world’s most exquisite wines, leading him to bring back nearly 680 bottles of the best Europe had to offer.